FranciscoVeloz1/NexaRize-Components/docs/Table.md

 }
 ```

-2. Make custom table component with styles using the **Neza table component**:
+2. Make custom table component with styles using the **Nexa table component**:
 ```typescript
 // CustomTable.ts
 import { Table, TableConfig, TableStyles } from "nexa-components"; // Importing table component and interfaces